GePBench: Evaluating Fundamental Geometric Perception for Multimodal Large Language Models

 The foundation of \our\ lies in generating structured textual descriptions, which serve as the basis for both figure creation and question-answer generation.
 This process ensures consistency and precision in data construction.

-Algorithm \ref{alg:desc} describes the entire generation process.
-To construct a comprehensive dataset for evaluating geometric perception, we begin by compiling a pool of commonly encountered basic geometric shapes.
-This pool includes 10 distinct geometric types: lines, ellipses, circles, triangles, quadrilaterals, pentagons, hexagons, rectangles, squares, and spirals.
-From this pool, we randomly sample shapes and assign them fundamental geometric attributes, i.e., size, position, and orientation.
+To build a comprehensive dataset for evaluating geometric perception, we begin by curating a pool of 15 common geometric shapes (e.g., lines, polygons, ellipses).
+Shapes are randomly sampled and assigned attributes, including size, position, and orientation, subject to type-specific constraints designed to ensure plausibility and avoid ambiguity.
+For instance, ellipses are required to have a major-to-minor axis ratio of at least 1.2 to prevent near-circular degeneracy.
+Overlaps between distinct shape types are restricted on a case-by-case basis to avoid the emergence of unintended composite forms that could complicate annotation.

-To simulate real-world scenarios where multiple shapes interact and exhibit specific spatial relationships, we introduce a relationship pool consisting of 9 common geometric relationships (e.g., tangency, parallelism, and inscription).
-These relationships are sampled and enforced by adding new shapes to the figure, ensuring that the specified relationships are accurately preserved.
-The outcome of this process is a structured textual description that includes shape types, attributes, and spatial relationships between shapes.
+To simulate real-world scenarios involving spatial interaction among multiple shapes, we define a relationship pool comprising 11 common geometric relations (e.g., tangency, parallelism).
+These relationships are probabilistically sampled and geometrically enforced during the construction of each figure.
+The outcome of this process is a structured textual description that includes shape types, attributes, and spatial relationships.
+Further details on implementation and constraints are provided in Appendix \ref{app:detail_construction}.